s-johansson/monitoring-common-shell-library/tests/README.md

 # Automated Testing Suite for monitoring-common-shell-library

-## Test-Structure
+# Test Organization

     * 1xx ... variable tests
-* 2xx ... function tests
+    * 2xx ... internal function tests
+    * 3xx ... public function tests

+See also the test\_seq.dat file.

+# Test Conditions

+    * each test has to be atomic and not depend on another test

 # Execution